Eastern Syrian town lives under al Qaeda rules

-MAYADIN, Syria In a small town in Syria's east, Islamist militants have taken unclothed mannequins they see as sexually enticing out of the shops.
+MAYADIN, Syria, Jan 30 In a small town in Syria's east, Islamist militants have taken unclothed mannequins they see as sexually enticing out of the shops.

 Members of the al-Nusra Front, al Qaeda's Syria affiliate, have also prevented women from wearing trousers, preferring that they adopt the shapeless head-to-toe black veil.